jbeers/jbeers.github.io/article/first-law-of-motion.md

 ## A Brain at Rest or A Brain in Motion?

 After sharing these thoughts with my son I began to introduce him to the implications for consciousness.
-Are our thoughts governed  by this law like a billiards table?
+Are our thoughts governed  by this law like balls on a billiard table?
 Do our thoughts only move because something pushed them into this state and they have no option but to move forward at a constant speed in a straight line?

 Many philosophers think so.
 Many lay people claim to be "enlightened " by their pop-science articles they read on the internet.
 I doubt they had an opportunity to think very deeply about it before scrolling on.

-The question for me is why would I have this epiphany now, some twenty years or more from when I was first taught this law?
+So why the epiphany now, some twenty years or more from when I was first taught this law?
 Were my thoughts set on a course decades ago and only now do I have awareness of their implications?
 Was my brain at rest, content with its surface level understanding, when suddenly some outside force acted upon me to set a new pattern of thought in motion?